eoghain/eoghain.github.io/projects.md

 # Stateful Table View Pattern

+Explicit state handling for `UITableViewController`.

-A small `UITableViewController` that enforces a `State Machine` design pattern on the developer.
-This was built because most table views that I've built in the past require the ability to show a loading screen as well as an empty data set screen.
-Unfortunately when staring to design a table view most everyone starts by building the populated view, and then attempt to shoe horn in the loading, empty, and error states later.
-These classes help you to separate out the multiple states keeping their code clean, understandable, maintainable, and easily expandable.
+This was built because most of the table views that I've built in the past require the ability to show a loading screen as well as an empty data set screen.
+Unfortunately, when staring to design a table view most everyone starts by building the populated view, and then attempts to shoe horn in the loading, empty, and error states.

+`RBStatefulTableViewController` and `RBTableViewState` help you to separate out the multiple states keeping their code clean, understandable, maintainable, and easily expandable.

 ![Storyboard](https://raw.githubusercontent.com/eoghain/RBStatefulTableViewController/master/Screenshots/TableViewStoryboard.png)